 Most of the Port's seawall lots in the Northeast Waterfront are developed under long-term leases.
-New infill development approved on two additional sites underway on two seawall lots has been are designed to add life and vitality within the Barbary Coast neighborhood and to provide a harmonious transition from the waterfront to the city.
-The 88 Broadway project on SWL 322-1 under construction will provides 130 units of affordable housing, inviting allowing a new population of seniors, families, and low-income residents to live in the neighborhood.
-The development project includes childcare services and accessory retail space at the ground floor, along with a landscaped design to enliven the public realm.
+New infill development approved on two additional sites are designed to add life and vitality within the Barbary Coast neighborhood and a harmonious transition from the waterfront to the city.
+The 88 Broadway project on SWL 322-1 provides 130 units of affordable housing for seniors, families, and low-income residents to live in the neighborhood.
+The development includes childcare services and accessory retail space at the ground floor, along with a landscaped public realm.

-At the corner of The Embarcadero and Broadway on Seawall Lots 323/324, the approved TZK Teatro Hotel project is approved and will provide a new home for will include the Teatro Zinzanni dinner theater, and a public park.
-This unique attraction will enliven the waterfront, enhance the public realm along the west side of The Embarcadero, and provide a fitting gateway at Broadway that highlights a major street connecting the waterfront to Chinatown and North Beach to the west.
+At the corner of The Embarcadero and Broadway on SWL 323/324, the TZK Teatro Hotel project is approved and will provide a new home for the Teatro Zinzanni dinner theater, and a public park.
+This unique attraction will enliven the waterfront, enhance the public realm along the west side of The Embarcadero, and provide a fitting gateway at Broadway, a major street connecting the waterfront to Chinatown and North Beach.
 Both projects are located within and were designed to respect the character of the Northeast Waterfront Historic District.